-Organised by the Group and held by the South China Container Terminal, "Shaping Blue Dreams Together - Summer Camp for Caring of Left-behind Children" charitable event invited the left-behind children of the port's frontline staff to reunite with their parents in Shenzhen and participate in a summer camp.
+"Shaping Blue Dreams Together - Summer Camp for Caring of Left-behind Children" (共鑄藍色夢想-關愛留守 兒童夏令營) Charitable Event left-behind children of the port's frontline staff to reunite with their parents in Shenzhen and participate in a summer camp.
 A total of 50 families of the constructors stationed in Shenzhen had joined the event.
-The 50 families attended the summer camp opening ceremony along with the management of the Company, management of the Charitable Foundation, charity ambassadors and management of various units in Shenzhen and volunteers.
-China Merchants Charitable Foundation donated RMB350,000 to this event.
-During the two-day event, the children had visited the China Merchants Museum of History (招商局歷史博物館), Shenzhen University, the port company, etc. The diversified activities allow the children, whom cannot get much time to stay with their parents, to feel the warmth of being with the family, as well as the passion of Shenzhen and the affection of the China Merchants staff.
-The event was widely covered by the media and was featured on Shekou Television Station, Shekou News, Shenzhen Special Zone Daily and Shenzhen Economic Daily, while other major network media had also republished the news on their platforms.
-The event not only obtained positive feedback from the society, but also effectively enhanced the Company's reputation.
+The 50 families attended the summer camp opening ceremony along with the management of the Company, leaders of the Charitable Foundation, charity ambassadors and leaders of various units in Shenzhen and volunteers.
+China Merchants Charitable Foundation donated RMB448,000 to this event.
+During the two-day event, the children had visited the China Merchants Museum of History (招商局歷史博物館), China Merchants Port Plaza and its ports in West Shenzhen, and participated in a warm, joy-filled family movie-watching activity and birthday party.
+The diversified activities allow the children, whom cannot get much time to stay with their parents, to feel the warmth of being with the family, as well as the passion of Shenzhen and the affection of the China Merchants staff.
+The event was widely covered by the media and was featured on Shekou Television Station, Shekou News, Shenzhen Special Zone Daily and Shenzhen Economic Daily, while other major online media had also republished the news on their platforms.
+The event not only obtained positive feedback from the society, but also created a sound corporate image of the Company to contribute to the society on a continuous basis.